 We are An AMI Recognized School and are committed to the principles of the Association Montessori Internationale (AMI).
 Our Directress and staff are AMI trained and have over 30 years of combined Montessori experience.

-Our casa program is designed to follow authentic Montessori curriculum mixed with frequent field trips and volunteer activities that complement learning by allowing the children to see practical applications of what they learn.
+Our casa program follows authentic Montessori curriculum mixed with frequent field trips to the local library, bank and other shops that complement learning by allowing the children to see practical applications of what they learn.
 The right mix of classroom activities and field trips enables us to cultivate keen interest in academic subjects while providing ample opportunities for children to expand their general knowledge and social skills.

 Introduced originally by Dr. Maria Montessori over hundred years ago, the Montessori method complements children’s own ability to learn through sensorial exploration and self-discovery.
 Fundamental to Montessori approach is acknowledging and giving great respect for the child as an individual.
 Each activity in the classroom is purposefully designed for the child to explore and learn independently.
 In a Montessori classroom, the teachers merely direct the child and, therefore, are called directresses and not teachers.
 This natural and independent learning through self-discovery provides the foundation for holistic development – i.e. the development of intellectual, physical, emotional, social and spiritual areas altogether for enabling our children to become well balanced individuals.

 Please visit the AMI USA website for more information about Montessori method vs Mainstream educational comparison

 The Montessori curriculum and, therefore, the classroom is purposefully organized into five sections.
 While each section is independent, the purpose and the organization of the materials as well as the learning concepts are often intertwined with one another.
 The materials on each section of the classroom are subtly organized in a left to right fashion, progressing from easier ones on the left to the more challenging ones on the right as an indirect preparation for reading (left to right).